Inference in partially identified moment models via regularized optimal transport: Illustrative examples

 \section{Illustrative examples}

-This section presents four empirical examples that illustrate how our methods can address partial identification problems arising from missing or incomplete data.
-The examples span different areas of econometrics: panel data, causal inference, and macro-finance.
+This section presents three empirical examples that illustrate how our methods can address partial identification problems arising from missing or incomplete data.
+The examples span different areas of econometrics: panel data, instrumental variables, and macro-finance.
 In each case, we show how the inability to observe certain joint distributions leads to partial identification of parameters of interest and how our methodology can be applied to characterize the identified sets in various contexts.